 Caddo people began to inhabit the Red River valley approximately 2,500 years ago.
-Around that time, the ancestors of the southern Caddo began to settle in permanent villages, build the first mounds, cultivate plants, and develop the use of ceramics.
+Around that time, the ancestors of the southern Caddos began to settle in permanent villages, build the first mounds, cultivate plants, and develop the use of ceramics.
 The backbone of the Caddo world was the Red River, but their extensive traditional territory, known as the Caddoan area, included southwestern Arkansas, northwestern Louisiana, northeastern Texas, and southeastern Oklahoma.
-The southern Caddo are related linguistically to the Wichita, Pawnee, and the Arikara through the Caddoan language group.
+The southern Caddos are related linguistically to the Wichita, Pawnee, and the Arikara through the Caddoan language group.

-The early Caddo settled in hamlets and dispersed villages and occupied ceremonial centers with mounds for elite burials and ritual activities.
+The early Caddos settled in hamlets and dispersed villages and occupied ceremonial centers with mounds for elite burials and ritual activities.
 They produced elaborate cane basketry, shell work, and ceramics and were renowned for their bois d’arc (Osage orange) bows, which they traded, along with salt and other goods, across the American Southeast and southern plains.
-The Caddo were sedentary and practiced agriculture, growing maize, beans, squash, and pumpkins.
+The Caddos were sedentary and practiced agriculture, growing maize, beans, squash, and pumpkins.
 They also gathered seasonal foods such as nuts and berries and hunted extensively.
-The Caddo maintained a central religious and civil authority in their villages and ceremonial centers, each of which was structured around a hereditary chiefly lineage.
+The Caddos maintained a central religious and civil authority in their villages and ceremonial centers, each of which was structured around a hereditary chiefly lineage.
 Caddo kinship was primarily matrilineal, but by the time of European contact Caddo descent was trending toward a more bilateral system.

 By the Late Caddoan Period, c.
-1300–1680, the Caddo were organized in a widespread system of rural communities along rivers and streams.
-Late Caddo mound sites ranged from one to four small mounds, with larger towns placed along major waterways, primarily the Red and Ouachita rivers.
+1300–1680, the Caddos were organized in a widespread system of rural communities along rivers and streams.
+Late Caddo mound sites ranged from one to four small mounds, with larger towns placed along major waterways, primarily the Red and Ouachita Rivers.
 At the time of European contact in the late seventeenth century, the era of Caddo mound building was drawing to a close, although Caddo people continued to utilize some mounds for ceremonial activities.
-The Caddo also participated in a vast social as well as trading network.
+The Caddos also participated in a vast social as well as trading network.
 Therefore, the Spanish in Texas and the French in Louisiana were anxious to make alliances with the Caddo Nation.